leila68/Axb/doc/Readme.md

 implementations are presented.
 The first one stores nonzero elements diagonal by diagonal, and the second one stores them row by row.<br>

+*Note:* to solve a linear system of the form *Ly = d*, *L* should be a lower triangular matrix.
+So we only store main diagonal, and sub-diagonals for a lower triangular banded matrix.

 **Diagonal 1:** The first diagonal format stores diagonals in a two-dimensional array that each row contains one diagonal.
 So, the row numbers of this matrix is equal to number of nonzero diagonals of